Astronomy

 - Focuses on Ptolemy's Earth-centric universe and Aristotle related theories.
 From the Galileo Project at Rice University.

-- Stephen Hawking's Universe
+- Stephen Hawking's Official Website

 - Theories of the Universe